NickGerleman/VIS_Server/README.md

 installed.
 These can be found at https://www.microsoft.com/en-us/download/details.aspx?id=40278 and https://www.microsoft.com/en-us/download/details.aspx?id=40276.

+### SPC Binary Point Clouds
+It is possible to receive any point cloud as a custom binary format called SPC.
+This is a simple format consisting of a header and collection of points.
+The file header has two unsigned 32-bit fields.
+The first is the number of components per point, the second is the number of points.
+Each point is then stored sequentially where each component is represented as a 32 bit float.

 ### Endpoints
 **Note** The following is a work in progress.
 More endpoints will be added in the future to facilitate calibration and likely mesh upload.